Recommended by:

 Are no-logs VPNs safe?

-Yes.
-No-logs VPNs are the safest VPN option you can get, as they’ll keep your information private & secure.
+Yes, a VPN with a strict no-logs policy is the safest VPN option you can get, as it’ll keep your information private and secure.

-For example, Surfshark works from the Netherlands, where “Five,” “Nine,” and “Fourteen Eyes” groups of countries have no power over the existing laws.
+For example, Surfshark works from the Netherlands, where “Five,” “Nine,” and “Fourteen Eyes” groups of countries have no power over the data retention laws.

 VPN deal that Rocks